avinash92c/filediff/README.md

 # filediff
-just because
-if you want to generate a simple diff report between 2 files you use this. why did i make this. for reasons
+if you want to generate a simple diff report between 2 files you use this.

 # How to Build
 For Windows: